MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/assortments.md

 ## Overview

-Dynamics 365 Retail provides *assortments* that let you manage product availability across channels.
+Dynamics 365 Commerce provides *assortments* that let you manage product availability across channels.
 Assortments determine which products are available at specific stores and during a specific period.

-In Retail, an assortment is a mapping of one or more channels (or groups of channels, when organization hierarchies are used) to one or more products (or groups of products, when category hierarchies are used).
+In Commerce, an assortment is a mapping of one or more channels (or groups of channels, when organization hierarchies are used) to one or more products (or groups of products, when category hierarchies are used).

 The overall product mix of a channel is determined by the published assortments that are assigned to the channel.
 Therefore, you can configure multiple active assortments per channel.